 Hong Kong transfer station: improving waste transportation services for metropolitans and reducing potential traffic and pollution problem

 Refuse transfer station is an important facility to consummate the urban network of waste management, and can alleviate the road traffic during waste transportation and potential environmental pollution.
-A modern waste transfer station conforms with stringent standards in terms of dust and odor emission, sewage discharge, noise impact, etc. In Hong Kong, SUEZ NWS is entrusted to design, construct and operate five waste transfer stations.
+A modern waste transfer station conforms with stringent standards in terms of dust and odor emission, sewage discharge, noise impact, etc. In Hong Kong, SUEZ is entrusted to design, construct and operate five waste transfer stations.

 Hong Kong, an international metropolis populated by over 7 million people, produces about 6 million tons of waste annually, in a rising trend in the past few years.
 Facing with the challenges of high population density and limited land resources, the overall planning of waste transfer station must be carefully and strategically considered.
 Firstly, the location of the facility needs to be close enough to where the waste is generated in order to minimize the road distance of refuse collectors running between the origin and the destination, while keeping a distance from the nearby residential area to reduce the nuisance to the lowest level.
 Moreover, the designs are applied with advanced environmental management and technology, and monitoring system to avoid possible secondary pollution of dust, odor, sewage, noise, etc.

 tons of waste produced in Hong Kong annually

 The Island West Transfer Station (IWTS) is a two-story facility excavated from a natural cave.
 The core activity is carried out within the cavern to confine the potential environmental impact.
 At present, the transfer station receives up to 1,000 tons of waste per day.
 The incoming waste, after being compressed in a standard ISO 20 feet anti-leakage containers, will then be transported by sea to the landfill for final disposal.